Sheet Music review

 “The Easy Concert Pieces series presents easy piano pieces in progressive order.
 These pieces are intended to complement a piano tutor method and are particularly suitable for performance and auditions, concerts, competitions and examinations.
 They offer varied repertoire in a broad selection of pieces from the Baroque, Classical, Romantic and Modern eras.”

-This is hardly a revolutionary concept, and aside from the many exam-music spin-off books on the market I was immediately reminded of the collection My First Concert, also edited by Monika Twelsiek and published by Schott last year (see my review here).
+This is hardly a revolutionary concept, and aside from the many exam-music spin-off books on the market I was immediately reminded of the collection My First Concert, also edited by Monika Twelsiek and published by Schott last year.
 Indeed, several of the pieces from that collection are included again here, albeit in an enlarged book series, and organised more effectively into order of difficulty.

 I must admit that I far prefer the presentation here, too, which I think is very classy indeed.
 Printed on cream paper and to the same well spaced and clean engraving standards enjoyed in other recent Schott publications, the books are saddle stitched, have simple but very attractive covers, and include full CD recordings of all the pieces.

-For the first volume, the performer featured on the recording is Vera Sacharowa, who reappears and is joined on the second volume by Wilhelm Omen.
-These are well produced, and enjoyable to listen to – pupils will find them helpful for self-selecting pieces, and hearing good models of phrasing and style.
+For the first volume, the performer featured on the recording is Vera Sacharowa, who reappears and is joined from the second volume by Wilhelm Omen.
+These are well produced, and enjoyable to listen to; pupils will find them helpful for self-selecting pieces, and hearing good models of phrasing and style.

 Easy Concert Pieces 1